metaclass-nl/filter-bundle/README.md

 Filter logic for API Platform
 =============================
-Combines existing API Platform ORM Filters with AND, OR and NOT according to client request.
+Combines API Platform ORM Filters with AND, OR and NOT according to client request.
-- supports nested logic (parentheses)
+- supports nested logic (like parentheses in SQL)
 - supports multiple criteria for the same property
 - existing requests keep working unmodified if not using "and", "or" or "not" as query parameters
+- works with built in filters of Api Platform, except for DateFilter with EXCLUDE_NULL.
+A DateFilter subclass is provided to correct this.

 Usage
 -----
 Once the FilterLogic class and service configuration have been installed in you app,